 Never thought about making art.

-In 1996, I established Abrahams, my own design studio in east London.
-One-third of our time was spent on commercial work, one-third on curating events (Designer Breakfasts with Amanda Tatham and At Abrahams with Claire Curtice), one-third doing pro bono work and our own research/self directed projects (making abcederies).
+In 1996, I established Abrahams, my design studio in east London.
+One-third of our time was spent on commercial work, one-third on curating events (Designer Breakfasts, based at the Design Museum with Amanda Tatham and At Abrahams, a roving series with Claire Curtice), and one-third doing pro bono work and our own research/self directed projects (making abcederies).

 Started thinking about making art.

 In 2007, I began my ongoing artistic and critical collaboration with Richard Berry making artist books and since 2014, have ceased programming events, reducing my commercial design work and am now thinking less about making art and spending more time doing it.
 In 2016, Cecilia was exhibited at the Royal Academy of Arts Summer Exhibition.